pinztrek/FTS-pi/README.md

 - You can review the results of the cloud-net configuration run in:
  */var/log/cloud-init-output.log*

-If you think it still running you can use sudo tail -f on that file to watch it execute:
+If you think it still running you can use tail -f on that file to watch it execute:
-> *tail -f /var/log/c*out*log *
+> *tail -f /var/log/c\*out\*log *